 The remaining SCLK edges are for Phase 2 of the communication cycle.
 Phase 2 is the actual data transfer between the device and the system controller.
 Phase 2 of the communication cycle is a transfer of one or more data bytes.
-Eight \times N SCLK cycles are needed to transfer N bytes during the transfer cycle.
-Registers change immediately upon writing to the last bit of each transfer byte, except for the frequency tuning word (FTW) and numerically controlled oscillator (NCO) phase offsets, which change only when the frequency tuning word FTW_LOAD_REQ bit is set.
+Eight $\times$ N SCLK cycles are needed to transfer N bytes during the transfer cycle.
+Registers change immediately upon writing to the last bit of each transfer byte, except for the FTW and NCO phase offsets, which change only when the frequency tuning word FTW\LOAD\REQ bit is set.